 Anyone who has ever had an airline lose a bag knows to put the most vital items in your carry-on luggage.
 With a move, the same rules apply.
 Any medicines, important papers, heirlooms, jewelry and anything irreplaceable shouldn't be left to the moving company.
 No matter how reputable the company is, mistakes happen.
 Accidents happen.

 The key to packing is labeling.
 The goal is to make the unpacking as simple as possible.
 As you go from room to room, make sure each box indicates the room in which its contents will eventually reside.
 This is a good time to make final decisions on all those things you debated getting rid of but decided to wait on.
 If it's not vital or valuable, get rid of it.

 There are a number of variables that lead you to figuring out whether this is a move you can make on your own or if you should hire professionals to help you out.
-It might be helpful to have a MOVING FOLDER that will include a moving checklist and information to keep track of the various stages of your move.
+It might be helpful to have a MOVING FOLDER or MOVING PLANNER that will include a simple moving checklist and information to keep track of the various stages of your move.